 ROW_FORMAT=COMPRESSED.
 See InnoDB Limits for details.
 This change is also backported to MySQL 5.5.14.
 If you downgrade from one of these releases or higher, to an earlier release with a lower length limit, the index prefix keys could be truncated at 767 bytes or the downgrade could fail.
 This issue could only occur if the configuration option

 innodb_large_prefixwas enabled on the server being downgraded.

 As of MySQL 5.6, the

 relay-log.infofile contains a line count and a replication delay value, so the file format differs from that in older versions.
 See Replication Metadata Repositories.
-If you downgrade a replica server to a version older than MySQL 5.6, the older server will not read the file correctly.
+If you downgrade a replica server to a version older than MySQL 5.6, the older server does not read the file correctly.
 To address this, modify the file in a text editor to delete the initial line containing the number of lines.

 Beginning with MySQL 5.6.6, the MySQL Server employs Version 2 binary log events when writing the binary log.
 Binary logs written using Version 2 log events cannot by read by earlier versions of MySQL Server.
 To generate a binary log that is written using Version 1 log events readable by older servers, start the MySQL 5.6.6 or later server using